SjunByun/evidence-regulation-watch/README.md

 ## About the author

 **Seongjun Byun (변성준)** — RWE Team Lead at a Korean CRO.
-PhD in pharmacoepidemiology (Sungkyunkwan University).
+PhD in pharmacoepidemiology.
 26 peer-reviewed publications in RWE/RWD.
 Speaker at DIA Korea, PHUSE, and Korean Statistical Society meetings on causal inference, ICH M14 implementation, and RWD study design.

-- LinkedIn: *(link)*
-- Selected talks & papers: *(link)*

 ## Disclaimer